larryknaebelobsidian/kingdom/Revelation event list ordered as revealed.md

 #### Another angel saying "Fallen is Babylon the great"
 #### Another angel announcing doom for worshippers of the beast
 #### Write, blessed are the dead who die in the Lord from now on
-#### Angel told to swing his sickle because the harvest of the earth is ripe; the earth was reaped
+#### An angel tells 'one like a son of man' who is sitting on a cloud, to swing his sickle because the harvest of the earth is ripe and the hour to reap has come; the earth was reaped
-#### Angel who has power over fire tell another angel to swing his sickle and gather the clusters from the vine of the earth and throw them into the great wine press of the wrath of God
+#### Angel who has power over fire tells another angel to swing his sickle and gather the clusters from the vine of the earth (for they are ripe) and throw them into the great wine press of the wrath of God
-#### Blood from wine press came out as high as a horse's bridle for two hundred miles.
+#### Blood from wine press came out (outside the city) as high as a horse's bridle for two hundred miles.
 ## 15
 #### Another sign in heaven
 #### Seven angels with seven plagues